Photograpy: The Memories Live On

 Progress won...or did it?

 The beautiful tree lost.
 The town's people lost.
-And now when you go the that intersection which is now the intersection of multiple lanes and abundant traffic signals.
+And now when you get to the that intersection, you will find it is now the intersection of multiple lanes and abundant traffic signals.

 Too many little ones missed out on the first hand experience of marveling at that beauty.